We use cookies to help provide you with the best possible online experience.

-Non NHS Private Fees
+Non NHS Fees and Charges

-It is important to understand that many GPs are not employed by the NHS; they are self-employed and they have to cover their costs –staff, building, heating, lighting, etc. – in the same way as any small business.
+It is important to understand that many GPs are not employed by the NHS; they are self-employed and they have to cover their costs – staff, building, heating, lighting, etc. – in the same way as any small business.
 The NHS covers these costs for NHS work, but for non-NHS work, these fees charged by GPs contribute towards their cost.

 The Government’s contract with GPs covers medical services to NHS patients, including the provision of ongoing medical treatment.
 In recent years, however, more and more organisations have been involving doctors in a whole range of non-medical work.
 Sometimes the only reason that GPs are asked is because they are in a position of trust in the community, or because an insurance company or employer wants to ensure that information provided to them is true and accurate.